 That said, and notwithstanding the expertise and passion Mr. Siegel may bring to his new position, as presently organized to regulate all aspects of track, field, road running, walking, youth, masters, mountain and trail running, can any leader be expected to handle the very particular needs of professional athletics while maintaining allegiance to his other constituent programs in a marketplace that is not similarly constituted?

-Think if Little League, slow-pitch softball, and Major League Baseball were all under one volunteer-based umbrella organization with Major League players limited to 20% representation.
+Think of it this way.
+What if Little League, slow-pitch and fast-pitch softball, Wiffle Ball, and Major League Baseball were all under one volunteer-based umbrella organization with Major League players limited to 20% representation.
 You think Major League players would stand for that arrangement?

-Remember, USATF as a governing body was formed after the break-up of the AAU in 1979.
-And yet, it seems to be in a constant state of reevaluating, resetting, and refiguring.
-One wonders how many more USATF CEO hiring cycles will the sport have to go through before the athletes decide it isn’t about who holds the office, rather it is the structure of the organization, itself – and the athletes lack of equal standing in it – which is limiting their opportunities, if only to fail at their own hand?
-All the while realizing that it falls to the athletes to be the main course in whatever the athletic banquet may be.
+Remember, USATF as a governing body was formed after the break-up of the AAU in 1978.
+And yet, it seems to be in a constant state of reevaluating, resetting, and refiguring its operation.
+One wonders how many more USATF CEO hiring cycles will the sport have to go through before the athletes decide it isn’t about who holds the office, rather it is the structure of the organization, itself?

 While many observers considered original USATF executive director Ollan Cassell (1980-2007) to be an exemplar of the Machiavellian school, rule through division, the sport has now been through two-plus more leaders since (remember the 19 months of interim leadership by the recently departed USATF COO Mike McNees).
 And yet the athletes are still facing many of the same issues that were in play when Mr. Cassell was in office, while their advancement has been tepid, at best.